Audi Coupé: Coupé quattro

-Coupé B3
+Coupé B3 (1988)

 In October 1988, and after a brief hiatus for the Audi Coupé, a new three-door Coupé was introduced in Europe.
 This generation is known internally as the Typ 8B and is basically a Typ 89 saloon with a modified rear suspension and a new front suspension system which previewed what was to come in the B4 Audi 80.
 When introduced it was only available with either the ten- or twenty-valve 2.3E engine, which was later joined by the 115 PS 2.0E and a number of other versions.

 In February 1989 a 20-valve version of the 2.0-liter five-cylinder engine went on sale in Italy.
 This was the only version of the Coupé sold in Italy, where cars of over two liters suffer a high tax penalty.
 It was not offered anywhere besides Italy and Portugal as it was never fitted with a catalytic converter.
 The engine produces 160 PS and this model was built until July 1991.
 Another export-market special built during the same period was an uncatalyzed, fuel injected 112 PS 1.8-liter inline-four.
 A naturally aspirated, 136 PS 2.2E was also sold in some markets until late 1991, including the United Kingdom and Spain.
 In September 1990 the sporty S2 Coupé was introduced, followed one year later by a more luxury-oriented 2.8-liter V6 version.
 The Coupé received similar updates to the B4 Audi 80 and remained in production until December 1996.
 The Coupé did not have a direct replacement but was effectively succeeded by the first-generation Audi TT coupé (and roadster), sold between 1998 and 2006.

 S2 Coupé

-Together with Konrad Schmidt Motorsport GmbH (SMS), who had been responsible for Audi's DTM version of the V8 quattro, Audi developed a sports version of the Coupé in September 1990 called the Audi S2.
-This was meant to boost lagging sales of the Coupé and replace the famous Audi Quattro (launched in 1980).
-It featured the well-proven 2.2-litre in-line five-cylinder 20-valve turbo petrol engine from the Audi 200 20V, which was a variant of the engine used in the Audi Quattro.
-A similar version of the engine was used in the Audi 100 based S4 (the 'Ur-S4').
-The S2 came as standard with quattro permanent four-wheel drive, and featured a heavy-duty 5-speed manual transmission, and was capable of 150 mph.